4dahalibut/reach-interview/README.md

 applying service.yaml and deployment.yaml in the k8s directory.

 I also had to edit the asgi-ratelimit library for some reason, manually applying this bugfix - https://github.com/abersheeran/asgi-ratelimit/commit/779644218d685256dc02d78a1091ffacd63986a1

+## If I had more time
+* There should be a test for the rate limiting and end-to-end functionality using docker and k8s.
+* The SMTP service being spun up on its own is strange
+* Running the app through uvicorn directly doesn't work because of path issues.
+* Traefik
+* Honing the put endpoint a little more closely